Watch a Short Video About the Program

 Faculty fields of expertise include queer, feminist, and transgender studies, critical race theory, cultural studies, contemporary art criticism, art history, curatorial studies, disability studies, environmental criticism, performance studies, media studies, film theory, literary criticism, and creative writing.

-The two-year required course sequence builds from identifying key questions and issues in critical theory to providing students with the methodological, research, writing, and professional skills they need to ask good questions and to investigate those areas of inquiry in a thesis project of their own design.
-The thesis research occurs during the first year; the thesis writing occurs during the second year, resulting in both an academic research paper finished in the third semester and a work of publishable writing based on the student’s professional interest in the fourth semester.
+The required course sequence builds from identifying key questions and issues in critical theory and cultural studies, to providing students with the methodological, research, and writing skills they need to ask good questions and to investigate their self-selected areas of inquiry in a thesis project of their own design.
+The thesis writing occurs during the second year, resulting in both academic research and opportunities for public scholarship based on the student’s professional interests.